-Students continuing in the SIM program from primary school will be automatically included in this course, with beginners being offered available placements at the start of the school year through their Class Music teacher.
+Students continuing in the IMSS program from primary school will be automatically included in this course, with beginners being offered available placements at the start of the school year through their Class Music teacher.

-Students involved in the instrumental program must be enrolled in Class Music and are required to participate in at least one ensemble program; these include a Junior Concert Band, Senior Concert Band, Jazz Band, Vocal Ensemble, Guitar Ensemble, and String Orchestra.
+Students involved in the instrumental program must be enrolled in Class Music and are required to participate in at least one ensemble program; these include a Junior Concert Band, Senior Concert Band, Jazz Band, Vocal Ensemble, Guitar Ensemble, Contemporary Guitar Ensemble and String Orchestra.
 All ensembles meet outside school hours and provide an excellent opportunity for students to use their instruments in a collaborative environment as well as providing opportunity for performance.